bheap/silk-components/README.md

   * placing components in packages helps guarantee uniqueness
 * name your component something sensible
   * 'component-missing' shows how static text can be displayed.
 Note: this text will be displayed if your component can not be found
-  * 'site-modified-timestamp' shows how components can be rendered based on the data-source given to it E.G. ':date/timestamp'
+  * 'site-modified-timestamp' shows how components can be rendered based on a data-source given to them E.G. ':date/timestamp'
 * create a directory with the same name as the version of Silk you are using
   * just use the major.minor.patch ie 0.1.0
 * create the required .dna config directory